vboussange/PhDthesis/draft/conclusion.md

     - Both approaches approximate the solution to the PDE with a gaussian distribution, resulting in modelling the time evolution of the population size, the mean trait value in each dimension (d), and the variance-covariance matrix (d^2), resulting in overall d(d+1) + 1 variables to simulate, as such scaling only polynomially in the number of dimension
       - This approach is used in Urban etc \cite{XXX}
       - This approach is also used in \cite{LeGland} for a multi-trait plankton model
-  - Moment closure approximations may be used for an underpinning of neutral differentiation, which is crucially missing in \chap1
+  - Moment closure approximations may be used for an underpinning of neutral differentiation, which is crucially missing in \chapi
   - We highlight than an analytical insights for neutral differentiation is missing but in reach,
     - may help for inverse modelling

-- **Alternative approaches to the method proposed and used in \cref{chap2,chap3} could be considerd for the inverse modelling of eco-evolutionary dynamics.**
+- **Alternative approaches to the method proposed and used in \cref{chapii,chapiii} could be considerd for the inverse modelling of eco-evolutionary dynamics.**
   - The minibatch method requires the choice of minibatch size, and the determination of this parameter is, as of now, left arbitrarily to the intuition of the modeler
   - Nonetheless, when the data is not generated by the model to fit, the choice of the batch size may lead to spurious results
-  - For instance, in \chap3, the oscillations in the data (\cref{fig:aggregatexxx}) may be captured by the model if the batch size is reduced
+  - For instance, in \chapiii, the oscillations in the data (\cref{fig:aggregatexxx}) may be captured by the model if the batch size is reduced
     - Is this realistic? this would lead to consider that the dynamics forgets its initial condition
     - at the same time, it could simply correspond to overfitting, and further questionning and development will be required in this direction
   - Also, missing data does not constrain enough the model leading the inconcsistencies, and too much noise may lead to inconsistency
-    -  For instance we could not mix up complicated models in \chap3, to try e.g. whether the model with spatial transfers and positive interactions is more appropriate than the indepdendent models
+    -  For instance we could not mix up complicated models in \chapiii, to try e.g. whether the model with spatial transfers and positive interactions is more appropriate than the indepdendent models
  - We further think that the BIC criterion may not be the most appropriate,
    - requires the consideration of complexity of dynamical behavior, instead of number of parameters
   - Last but not least, the mini-batch method requires a differentiable model, and temporal dynamics to ensure the convergence toward a global minimum